Victim Advocacy Center

 Office of Community Wellness & Health Education: 609-652-4701

-Coalition Against Rape & Abuse (CARA): Free individual and group counseling services for residents of Cape May County
+Coalition Against Rape & Abuse (CARA): Cape May County's Advocacy Program

 - Victim Notification Handout: This informational police handout is for students who are victims of sexual assault, domestic violence, dating violence and/or stalking.
 Includes victim bill of rights, important on-campus and off-campus resources, how to preserve evidence, SANE/SART, and what happens during a forensic examination.